QWERTYghri/ARPv3-C/doc/manual-ARPv3-new.md

 **Registers**
 Registers are the same as the original

-`Register's AC, X are 8 bits wide`
-`Stack register is 8 bits wide to keep a 255 wide stack space.`
+`Register's AC, X are 8 bits wide with 16 bit word versions` `Stack register is 8 bits wide to keep a 255 wide stack space.`

-* AC : Accumulator registers to interract with arithematic operations
+* E/AC : Accumulator registers to interract with arithematic operations
-* X  : Multi-purpose registers to store values to act with AC or use for incrementation
+* E/X  : Multi-purpose registers to store values to act with AC or use for incrementation
 * SR : Stack register initializes to $000
 * PC : 16 bits wide

-* MBR : Memory buffer reg 8 bits for operand
+* MBR : Memory buffer reg 16 bits for operand
-* CIR : Instruction register 8 bits
+* CIR : Instruction register 16 bits

 **CPU Flags**